cabforum/smime/SBR.md

 **Notice for Readers**

-An S/MIME Certificate contains a public key bound to a Mailbox Address and MAY also contain the identity of a Natural Person or Legal Entity that controls such email address.
-The key pair can then be used to sign, verify, encrypt, and decrypt email.
+An S/MIME Certificate contains a Public Key bound to a Mailbox Address and MAY also contain the identity of a Natural Person or Legal Entity that controls such email address.
+The Key Pair can then be used to sign, verify, encrypt, and decrypt email.

 This Certificate Policy (CP) describes a subset of the requirements that a CA SHALL meet in order to issue Publicly-Trusted S/MIME Certificates.
 This document serves two purposes: to specify Baseline Requirements and to provide guidance and requirements for what a CA should include in its Certification Practice Statement (CPS).
-These Requirements apply only to relevant events that occur on or after DATE (the original effective date of these Requirements).
+These Requirements apply only to relevant events that occur on or after the relevant Effective Date described in [Section 1.2.1](#121-revisions) of these Requirements.

 These Requirements do not address all of the issues relevant to the issuance and management of Publicly-Trusted S/MIME Certificates.
 To facilitate a comparison of other CP and/or CPS (e.g., for policy mapping), this document includes all sections of the [RFC 3647](https://datatracker.ietf.org/doc/html/rfc3647) framework.
 The CA/Browser Forum MAY update these Requirements from time to time.